IdentityServer/Documentation/docsv2/configuration/clients.md

 * `ClientId`
     * Unique ID of the client
 * `ClientSecrets`
-    * List of Client secrets - only relevant for flows that require a secret
+    * List of client secrets - only relevant for flows that require a secret
 * `ClientName`
     * Client display name (used for logging and consent screen)
 * `ClientUri`